Shayne3000/Wazzap/README.md

 ### Plugins
 Several other 3rd party plugins and dependencies are used in this project, some of which are:
 -   [Ktlint][8] - an anti-bikeshedding Kotlin linter with built-in formatter.
--   [Versions][9] - a plugin that indicates the dependencies in one's gradle configuration file that have version updates.
+-   [Versions][9] - a plugin that indicates which dependencies in one's gradle configuration file have version updates.
--   [SafeArgs][10] - generates simple object and builder classes for type-safe navigation and provides access to any related arguments.
+-   [SafeArgs][10] - generates simple object and builder classes for type-safe navigation and provides access to any component arguments.
 - [and others...][13]